-An SCD machine is used to prevent a DVT (deep vein thrombosis) by helping to circulate the blood flow in the legs.
+- is a method of DVT (deep vein thrombosis) prevention that improves blood flow in the legs.
 SCD's are shaped like "sleeves" that wrap around the legs and inflate with air, one at a time.
 This movement imitates walking, promoting blood flow, which helps to prevent blood clots.
 Keep these on while in the hospital bed.
 They will be removed when you get up to sit in the bedside chair or walk.